IvanShestachenko/Project-Analysis-II/README.md

 ## Important notes

 1. Unlike the [previous](https://github.com/IvanShestachenko/Project-Analysis-I) project of the same kind, my role in the team here was a regular individual contributor working on the assigned tasks.
 Because of this fact, regardless of my personal contribution, I do not hold full responsibility for 100% of the contents of this documentation.
-However, I can claim to have the complete understanding and the ability to produce similar analysis documentations on different business cases.
+However, I can claim to have the complete understanding and the ability to produce similar analysis documentation on different business cases.
-2. It is mentioned in the description, that this documentation attempts to reflect a ***complete*** project analysis for this particular business case.
-Yet it is clear, that the analysis here, especially when being put into real commercial environment's conditions, is missing lots of things.
+2. It is mentioned in the description, that this documentation attempts to reflect a ***complete*** project analysis cycle for this particular business case.
+Yet it is clear, that the analysis here, especially when being put into real commercial environment, is missing lots of things.
 For starters, it would have to include much more requirements of all the levels and categories; there would be a need to define certain quality restrictions; more use cases would require detailed specifications, etc. The reason is that the main goal of this university course was to introduce us to the process as a whole, and to the syntax and semantics of the (most relevant?)
 UML diagrams in particular.
 The assignments were typically phrased in a way that would require us to produce N requested diagrams of a certain kind per team or per person in a team.

 ---